IITH-Epoch/Projects_2024-25/MeetSnap/Readme.md

 4. Upload your video file through the Streamlit interface.

-#### This project is done by Koleti Yashwanth Chowdary and Vishnupraneeswar part of Epoch Project Phase 2024-25
+#### Done by Koleti Yashwanth Chowdary and Vishnupraneeswar as part of Epoch Project Phase 2024-25